John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO files with R ver 4.X, Windows OS only.md

 Skip step 4 in the recipe since the Revo packages no longer work with R ver 4.X.
 If needed, the doParallel package is on CRAN, download it from there.

-For the Singular Value Decomposition test, getMKLthreads() no longer works, you need to use the CRAN package: 'RhpcBLASctl'.
+For the Singular Value Decomposition test, getMKLthreads() no longer works with R ver 4.X, you need to use the CRAN package: 'RhpcBLASctl'.
 In this repo see:

     Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md